USS George Washington (CVN-73): 1993–2000

-George Washington's career began with her shakedown cruise and maiden voyage with CVW-7.
+George Washingtons career began with her Shakedown cruise and maiden voyage with CVW-7.
 In 1994, the ship took up station in the Adriatic in support of Operation Deny Flight and Operation Sharp Guard.

 After transiting the Suez Canal, George Washington with CVW-7 embarked took up station in the Persian Gulf in support of Operation Vigilant Warrior, the US response to Iraqi troop repositioning near the border with Kuwait.
 The crisis abated when the Iraqi troops withdrew in October.

 In 1996, George Washington and CVW-7 returned to Bosnia in support of Operation Joint Endeavour, a peace enforcement mission in Bosnia.

 Later that year, CVW-1 was reassigned to George Washington.
 After a port visit to Haifa, Israel in November, the carrier battle group was ordered to the Persian Gulf in response to Saddam Hussein's barring UN weapon inspectors from carrying out their assigned tasks.
 As the crisis grew George Washington joined and to prepare for a bombing campaign against Iraq called Operation Desert Thunder.
 The crisis abated when Saddam agreed to let the United Nations continue the inspections.

 In Autumn 1999, George Washington deployed again to the Persian Gulf in support of Operation Southern Watch over southern Iraq, launching its first airstrikes over Iraq.